 Hennepin Technical College publishes the Annual Security Report each year by October 1.
 The report is distributed to all potential students on the college application form and prospective employees on the job announcement via direct link to the report.
-All current students, faculty and staff are sent an email that briefly describes the report and also contains the exact Internet address where it can be found. https://www.hennepintech.edu/finance-operations/campus-security.html
+All current students, faculty and staff are sent an email that briefly describes the report and contains the Internet address where it can be found. https://hennepintech.edu/finance-operations/public-safety.html